 The last, but certainly not least, of the things I did like may come as a surprise for many a reader.
 Yet Microsoft’s Support should not be confused with their “Online Help” or even their local “Troubleshooting” (or whatever you want to call that nonsense).
 The former is a bunch of knowledgeable and actively helpful people, the latter are a waste of time.

 The copy of Windows 11 I tested shipped with a trial version of the “Family Edition” of Microsoft 365 (the Office Suite).
-It automatically renews to the Family Edition after the trial period expires, unless one stops the subscription before the deadline (which might lead to a loss of whatever one may have produced during the trial period, if one did not have the mind to make copies of their produce).
+It automatically renews to the Family Edition after the trial period expires, unless one stops the subscription before the deadline (which might lead to a loss of whatever one may have produced during the trial period, if one did not have the mind to make copies of their documents).

 Basically, I don’t mind their marketing plan (of course, they try to collect money wherever they may), the concept as such is not bad (and they are quite open about it).
 However, I really have no use for a 6–person subscription (or a cloud storage of 6 TB), and my internet connection is fast enough to use the remote Office Suite exclusively.
 On the other hand, I didn’t want to lose the opportunity to test the Office Suite for another while.